 Troubleshooting Your Fan’s Motor

-Before we can fix a fan motor, we need to find out what’s causing the problem.
-Let’s walk through a few troubleshooting techniques that can point you in the right direction.
+Troubleshooting your fan’s motor is critical.
+Let’s walk through a few techniques that can point you in the right direction.

-- If your fan has a light built into it, try turning off the fan and leaving the light on.
-If the light turns on, then you know there is enough electricity going to the fan to power it.
-If the light doesn’t turn on, then you know you have an electrical problem.
+- If your fan has a light built into it, try turning it off and leaving it on.
+I’ve found that if the light turns on, it’s a clear sign that there’s enough electricity going to the fan to power it.
+If the light doesn’t turn on, though, you know you have an electrical problem.

 - Turn on your fan and manually spin the blades clockwise.
-If the blades either start spinning or start rotating counter clockwise, then you know you have a burnt out capacitor.
+If the blades either start spinning or start rotating counterclockwise, you know you have a burnt-out capacitor.

-Here’s where that multimeter is going to come in handy.
-The problem might not be with the fan itself, but with the switch that controls your fan.
-We’re going to test the switch to make sure that it’s able to work.
+The problem might not be with the fan itself but with the switch that controls it.
+Let’s test the switch to ensure that it’s able to work properly.

-You can use a multimeter or a non-contact voltage testing tool to make sure that electricity is running through with the switch that controls your fan.
-If it turns out that no electricity is running to this switch, you should consider replacing the switch and checking your circuit breaker.
+You can use a multimeter or a non-contact voltage testing tool to ensure electricity is running through the switch that controls your fan.
+From what I’ve seen over the years, if it turns out that no electricity is running through the switch, you must consider replacing it and checking your circuit breaker.

-Now let’s head into the basement, or the garage, to check your circuit breaker.
+Now, let’s head into the basement or the garage to check on your circuit breaker.

 Check Your Circuit Breaker

-A circuit breaker tripping might cause your fan to start malfunctioning.
-There’s a lot of different things that can cause your circuit breaker to trip.
+A circuit breaker tripping can also explain why your ceiling fan is humming but not spinning.
+There are a lot of different things that can cause your circuit breaker to trip.
 The most common is an overload.
-Your circuit breaker is designed to prevent too much power from running through the electrical wiring in your home.
-The circuit breaker trips when it detects too much voltage.
+Your circuit breaker is designed to prevent too much power from running through the electrical wiring in your home, and it trips when it detects too much voltage.

-Your circuit breaker should be labeled so that you know which outlets are controlled by which switches on the circuit breaker.
-All you need to do is flip the switches for the room you’re looking to control and power should be restored to that room.
-If your circuit breaker isn’t labeled, you should take some time to flip switches and right new labels for what is controlled by which switch.
+Circuit breakers are typically labeled so that you know which outlets are controlled by which switches.
+All you need to do is flip the switches for the room you’re looking to control, and power should be restored to the specific room.
+If your circuit breaker isn’t labeled, please take some time to flip switches and write new labels for what is controlled by which switch.

 Check The Direction Switch on Your Fan

-On almost every model of fan, there’s a small switch on the side of the fan itself.
-This switch changes the direction that the blades rotate in.
-One direction will cause the blades to rotate counter-clockwise and the other direction will cause the blades to rotate clockwise.
+From what I’ve seen on almost every fan model, there’s a small switch on the side of the fan itself.
+The switch changes the direction in which the blades rotate.
+One direction will cause the blades to rotate counterclockwise, and the other direction will cause the blades to rotate clockwise.

-You change the direction that your fan’s blades rotate in with the seasons.
-In the summer, set your ceiling fans to rotate counter-clockwise which creates a cooling down draft.
-In the winter, set your fan blades to rotate clockwise which helps to move hot air through your home.
+You change the direction in which your fan’s blades rotate to adapt to the seasons.
+In the summer, set your ceiling fans to rotate counterclockwise, which creates a cooling downdraft.
+In the winter, set your fan blades to rotate clockwise, which helps to move hot air through your home.

-If that switch is stuck in the middle, it could cause your fan to hum while the blades don’t rotate.
-Certain models of fan have switches that can get stuck in the middle which sends mixed signals to the fans motor.
-You should check the directional switch on your fan in order to avoid burning out the motor.
+If the direction switch is stuck in the middle, it can cause your fan to hum while the blades don’t rotate.
+Certain fan models have switches that can get stuck in the middle, sending mixed signals to the fan’s motor.
+You must check the directional switch on your fan to avoid burning out the motor.

 Does Your Fan Have a Dimmer Switch?

 If you have a dimmer switch connected to a ceiling fan, try cranking the dimmer switch to its maximum setting.
-This should deliver enough electricity for the fan’s motor to kick in and stop humming.
-However, this is only a temporary solution.
+The process should deliver enough electricity for the fan’s motor to kick in and stop humming.
+However, cranking the dimmer is only a temporary solution.

 Replacing a Dead Capacitor

-Dead capacitor is a common cause for a fan motor that hums but doesn’t spin.
+A dead capacitor is a common cause for a ceiling fan motor that hums but doesn’t spin.
 You can tell if a capacitor is burnt out because it will often be visibly charred or cracked open.
-Here’s how you can quickly get your capacitor replaced.
+Here’s how you can quickly get your capacitor replaced:

-- Use a wire nut and electrical tape to safely attach the wires together
+- Use a wire nut and electrical tape to attach the wires safely.

 Ball Bearing Problems

-Remember how we suggested attempting to manually spend your fan to see if there was a problem with the ball bearings?
-Well, if your fan resists spinning or makes a grinding noise when you manually move the blades around, then you’ve probably got some worn-out ball bearings.
+If your ceiling fan is still humming but not spinning or makes a grinding noise when you manually move the blades around, you’ve probably got some worn-out ball bearings.

-Fixing your ball bearings is one of the most challenging repairs you can do on your fan.
+Fixing your ceiling fan’s ball bearings is one of the most challenging repairs you can do on your fan.
 In fact, most people would recommend simply buying a new ceiling fan if the ball bearings are worn out.
-Certain models of ceiling fans have very difficult to repair ball bearings that might not be worth the struggle.
+Certain ceiling fan models have difficult-to-repair ball bearings that aren’t worth the struggle.

 - Disassemble your ceiling fan motor.
-This will vary based on manufacturers, but there should be a series of screws you can unscrew to reach the ball bearings
+The process will vary based on manufacturers, but there should be a series of screws you can unscrew to reach the ball bearings.